lammps/lammps/doc/src/Developer_org.rst

    the core is the :cpp:class:`LAMMPS <LAMMPS_NS::LAMMPS>` class, which holds pointers to class instances with specific purposes.
-Those may hold instances of other classes, sometimes directly, or only temporarily, sometimes as derived classes or derived classes or derived classes, which may also hold instances of other classes.
+Those may hold instances of other classes, sometimes directly, or only temporarily, sometimes as derived classes or derived classes of derived classes, which may also hold instances of other classes.

 The :cpp:class:`LAMMPS_NS::LAMMPS` class is the topmost class and